AfricanLII liberates public legal information in Africa.

 To access the Legal Citator, click on the following link: https://citator.africanlii.org/

-A Citator is a tool which allows you to track the history of your case and the treatment of your case by subsequent courts.
+A Citator is a tool that allows you to track the history of your case and the treatment of your case by subsequent courts.
 Citators allow you to determine if your case is still good law and it acts as a research tool allowing you to find other cases (and other secondary materials) which cited your case.
-Read more about this invaluable legal research tool at UWash.

 LIIs have accumulated large collections of judgments, which are often presented in non-edited form.
 Users have asked us time and again to provide short summaries and assist them to determine whether or not a precedent is applicable to their matter.